whitneyburton/portfolios/students/1605/yoseph-anderson/portfolio_M1.markdown

 >I really enjoy the Turing community and the experiences so far.
 The only things I could think of changing would involve the people at Turing and not Turing itself.
 I am glad that Turing focuses on someone as a whole and doesn't follow the typical education methods.
 The only way I can describe it would be that putting no thought into the things people do is just... _stupid_.

 ### Being a Community Member

-**HTTP_yeah_you_know_me** feedback from _Angela_
->Yoseph is a fun, efficient partner to have on a project.
-He keeps things light-hearted and also has a good eye for opportunities for refactoring.
-He was able to contribute equally while driving or while talking while I drove.
-He was able to keep a good momentum going during times when I was feeling stuck.
+>Yoseph is an amazing person.
+He was very patient while teaching some of the concepts prior to the mid-module assessment.
+He spent 2 hours working through things with me and he also made sure I understood what I was doing.
+He quizzed me and and asked me to explain the program we hd written until I could do it backwards.  it was irritating at the time but looking back I understand what is going on much better because of that.
+Yoseph has a fantastic attitude when it comes to Turing and I suspect that he will go far not only here but also after Mod 4.  - Ben Pepper

 ### **_Playing a Part_**

 **Ways you supported the larger Turing community:**

-*was engaged helping students from 1605
+* was engaged helping students from 1605

-*talked with Ryan about creating a posse that focuses on program/application security
+* talked with Ryan about creating a posse that focuses on program/application security

-*tell all my friends and family about Turing that ask, because I believe it's better than traditional education
+* tell all my friends and family about Turing that ask, because I believe it's better than traditional education

-*clean and pick up things without being asked
+* clean and pick up things without being asked

 ## Review